Deadpikle/macOS-Rich-Text-Editor/README.md

 	- NSAttributedString+RichTextEditor.h/m
 	- WZProtocolInterceptor.h/m

-Based upon the Rich Text Editor at [here](https://github.com/Deadpikle/iOS-Rich-Text-Editor), which was edited from the original code [here](https://github.com/aryaxt/iOS-Rich-Text-Editor).
+Based upon the Rich Text Editor [here](https://github.com/Deadpikle/iOS-Rich-Text-Editor), which was edited from the original code [here](https://github.com/aryaxt/iOS-Rich-Text-Editor).

 ### TODO

 - [ ] Convert to tabs instead of spaces
 - [x] Starting bracket for function/conditional on same line as function name or conditional instead of next line
-- [ ] Create an example
+- [ ] Create an example with a working GUI
 - [ ] Show how to call/use from Swift 4
 - [ ] Get this on Cocoapods

+### Features:

+- Bold
+- Italic
+- Underline
+- Strikethrough
+- Font
+- Font size
+- Text background color
+- Text foregroud color
+- Text alignment
+- Paragraph Indent/Outdent
+- Bulleted lists

 #### Scaling Text [TODO: move to Wiki]